The Front Lawn Album Reviews

 Growing up in Auckland’s North Shore, Don McGlashan and Harry Sinclair deferred their chosen careers when they returned from their OEs.
 McGlashan was a musician.
 He had already drummed for the Auckland post-punk trio, Blam Blam Blam.
 He penned the music for the iconic and ironic ‘There Is No Depression In New Zealand’.
 Sinclair’s background was in theatre, studying at Ecole Philippe Gaulier in Paris.

 The pair pooled their talents to form a musical theatre duo, The Front Lawn, in 1985.
-The duo’s songs were used in elaborate stage shows – unfortunately, there is little surviving footage.
-The Front Lawn’s three short movies have been preserved – the third, Linda’s Body, also features Jennifer Ward-Lealand, a member in the band’s later years.
-A young Bret McKenzie worked as an usher in their shows – he’d later form his own theatrical musical duo, The Flight of the Conchords.
-It’s reasonable to assume that McGlashan was largely responsible for the duo’s songs, but Sinclair also contributed ideas and played the concertina.
+Their songs were used in elaborate stage shows – unfortunately, there is little surviving footage.
+The Front Lawn’s three short movies have been preserved.
+The third, Linda’s Body, also features Jennifer Ward-Lealand, a member in the band’s later years.
+A young Bret McKenzie worked as an usher in their shows – he later formed The Flight of the Conchords.
+McGlashan was presumably responsible for most of the duo’s songs, but Sinclair also contributed ideas and played the concertina.

-The pair also released two albums, with low-key arrangements and songs that stand up outside of their theatrical origins.
-They’re distinctly New Zealand, referencing the Hutt Valley (where I was born and still live) and Oriental Bay.
+The pair also released two albums, with low-key arrangements.
+They’re distinctly New Zealand, referencing the Hutt Valley (where I still live) and Oriental Bay.
 The Front Lawn are unusual as a revered 1980s NZ guitar band not on the Flying Nun label.

-The Front Lawn broke up in 1990, with McGlashan and Sinclair reverting to their chosen careers.
-McGlashan played with his alt-rock band The Mutton Birds through the 1990s and is one of New Zealand’s most respected songwriters.
-Sinclair has enjoyed success as a director and actor.
-Despite some acclaimed movies, he’s best known for his cameo as Isildur in Lord of the Rings.
+The Front Lawn broke up in 1990, and McGlashan and Sinclair reverted to their chosen careers.
+McGlashan played with his alt-rock band The Mutton Birds through the 1990s and is among New Zealand’s most respected songwriters.
+Sinclair enjoyed success as a director and actor.
+Despite some acclaimed movies, Sinclair’s best known for his cameo as Isildur in Lord of the Rings.

 McGlashan and Sinclair joined forces again in 2020.
 They’re working together on the animated children’s TV series, Kiri and Lou.